-Social media and technologies like podcasting allow people to become famous and build followings on their own in the world of sports media without the backing of major media companies like ESPN or Fox Sports.
-One company that has built itself up from nothing to a popular platform for personalities is Barstool Sports, which began as a print publication in 2003 and has become a leading company producing sports content in the areas of audio and video.
+Social media and podcasts allow sports enthusiasts to become famous and build their own followings without the support of major sports media entities like ESPN or Fox Sports.
+One company that’s built itself up from nothing to a popular platform for personalities is Barstool Sports.
+The digital media company began as a print publication in 2003.
+Nearly two decades later, it’s a leading producer of sports content.

-Dave Portnoy, known to Barstool fans as “El Presidente,” started the brand as a local paper in the Boston area in 2003, according to Fox Business, because he felt there was a void in the market for analysis geared toward sports betting.
+Dave Portnoy, known to Barstool fans as “El Presidente,” started the brand as a local paper in the Boston area in 2003, according to Fox Business.
+He felt there was a void in the market for analysis geared toward sports betting.

-He wrote the publication’s first issues himself and handed them out to commuters.
-He would go on to find other writers to join him in the project, including current ESPN NFL draft analyst Todd McShay, and Barstool’s popularity grew.
+The University of Michigan graduate wrote the publication’s first issues himself and handed them out to commuters.
+Portnoy eventually found other writers to join him in the project, including ESPN NFL draft analyst Todd McShay.
+From there, Barstool Sports’ popularity grew.

-The company launched a digital component in 2008, and its popularity — and valuation — has grown immensely in the years since.
-The personalities on Barstool’s various platforms are a major reason for that, but some controversy along the way has also gained Barstool some extra notoriety.
+The company launched a digital component in 2008, and its popularity and valuation have grown immensely in the years since.
+The personalities on Barstool’s various platforms are a major reason for this.
+But we have to acknowledge the controversies along the way, which gives Barstool extra notoriety.

-Heightline writes Dan Katz is a Massachusetts native who joined Barstool Sports in the company’s early days, as one of their first content creators in what might have been a “right place, right time” situation.
+Heightline reports that Dan Katz is a Massachusetts native who joined Barstool Sports in the company’s early days.
+As one of the company’s first content creators, the now-37-year-old was in the right place at the right time.

-He has built up a social media following of more than 1 million people, with the bulk of that success coming as a result of the Pardon My Take podcast, which he launched through Barstool in 2016 and co-hosts with the also popular personality PFT Commenter.
+Katz has built up a social media following of nearly 800,000 people.
+The bulk of his following comes from his stardom on the Pardon My Take podcast.
+Big Cat launched the comedic sports podcast through Barstool Sports in 2016 and co-hosts with the popular personality PFT Commenter.

-The comedic sports podcast covers sports news, has interviews with guests, and other original segments.
-If the format seems familiar, that’s probably because it’s essentially a satire of sports talk shows like Pardon the Interruption and First Take, from which it takes its name.
+Pardon My Take includes sports news, guest interviews, and other original segments.
+If the format seems familiar, that’s probably because it essentially satirizes sports talk shows like Pardon the Interruption and First Take, from which it takes its name.
 In 2017, the Big Lead put Katz at No. 1 on its list of the Sports Media Talents Under 40.

-The popularity of PMT, as it’s known among its fans, has helped vault Katz into more mainstream media.
-He hosted ESPN’s late-night show Barstool Van Talk, but it was canceled after airing a single episode because of pushback against the network because of controversies surrounding Barstool.
+The popularity of PMT, as it’s known among its fans, has launched Katz into more mainstream media.
+He hosted ESPN’s late-night show Barstool Van Talk, but it was canceled after airing a single episode because of pushback against the network regarding Barstool Sports’ controversies.

-Other shows on which Katz is a regular contributor include PFT Live, The Dan Patrick Show, and Men in Blazers.
-It has also led to Katz co-hosting another podcast, The Corp, with one of the biggest names in sports in the 21st century, Alex Rodriguez, which Barstool launched in 2019.
+Katz regularly contributes to PFT Live, The Dan Patrick Show, and Men in Blazers.
+From 2019-20, Big Cat co-hosted another podcast, The Corp, with one of the biggest names in sports in the 21st century, Alex Rodriguez.

 What is Big Cat’s net worth?